Auburn vs. Houston Birmingham Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Over/Under Insights

-- Tuesday's over/under is 15.4 points lower than the two team's combined 66.9 points per game average.

-- This contest's over/under is 8.3 points greater than the 43.2 these two squads combine to allow per game this season.
+- This contest's total is 8.3 points above the 43.2 these two squads combine to allow per game this season.

-- The average total in Tigers games this season is 54.0, 2.5 points more than Tuesday's over/under of 51.5.
+- Tigers games this season feature an average total of 54.0 points, a number 2.5 points higher than Tuesday's over/under.

 - In 2021, games involving the Cougars have averaged a total of 55.2 points, 3.7 more than the set total in this contest.